omelettebaker/BaseballScorekeeper/README.md

 # BaseballScorekeeper: Google Scholarship, Phase 1

 ## Purpose
-- demonstrate fundamental Java concepts by creating an app to track scoring of a baseball game
+- demonstrate fundamental Java concepts by creating an app to track baseball score

 ## Features
 - use of LinearLayout, RelativeLayout, and ScrollView to organize views